KilledByAPixel/OS13k/README.md

 ### Apps
 - We will include some non-game apps that are small and fun to use
-- Keep use of text to a minimum in your apps
+- Keep text short and essential, try using emojis instead
 - *Apps can play sounds and have trophies too!

 ### Music
-- We are working on a music system to play tracker songs with ZzFX sound effects [(DEMO)](https://github.com/keithclark/ZzFXM)
+- [Keith Clark created a system to play tracker songs with ZzFX sound effects]https://github.com/keithclark/ZzFXM)
+- We will include this in the OS as a core feature soon, something like OS13k.PlayMusic(musicData)
-- There will be music generators, synth instruments, and even mini albums
+- We need music generators, synth instruments, and maybe even mini albums
-- The idea is that players can listen to music while playing with games and apps
+- The idea is that players can listen to music while messing with games and apps
 - The music tools can even work in conjunction with each other (step sequencer drum kit + piano)
-- Music programs should continue playing even if the window loses focus
+- Music programs should continue playing if the frame loses focus, but maybe with reduced graphics to lower the load

 ### Dweets and Shadertoys
 - Programs with the extension .dweet.js or .shader.txt or will automatically load as Dweets or Shadertoys!